All About Monitor Lizards

 Many monitor lizard owners share similar experiences with their exotic scaly pets, and Nile monitors, in particular, will not hesitate to attempt to bite their caregivers.
 There is no denying that a bite from any species of monitor lizard can be downright painful, as monitors have been known to crush bones in humans.

-The real danger in a monitor lizard’s venomous bite is for small animals or infants.
+The danger in a monitor lizard’s venomous bite is for small animals or infants.
 The venom stops blood from clotting, causes a rapid drop in blood pressure, and heightens the pain associated with the bite.
-Researchers have even found that monitor lizard venom contains crotamine, the same poison found in rattlesnake venom.
+Researchers have even found that monitor lizard venom contains Crotamine, the same poison in rattlesnake venom.
 Though it should be noted that it is present in such small amounts that it is not fatal to humans, it is still a sobering thought.
 The monitor lizard’s venom acts as a sort of knockout punch to small mammals and birds, so if you have a small child or a cat, dog, or other pet, it would be unwise for you to adopt a monitor lizard.

-Its Tail And Claws
+Tail And Claws

 As one monitor lizard owner relates: